-It’s hard to believe really.
-November 9th is the 25 year anniversary of the fall of the Berlin Wall.
+It’s hard to believe, November 9th 2014 is the 25 year anniversary of the fall of the Berlin Wall.

-The wall for me was the monolithic divide between the forces of good and evil.
+The wall for me the Berlin Wall was the monolithic divide between the forces of good and evil.
 I had spent my university career studying the politics of this world, and never in my dreams had I imagined it would end.

 So, as a fresh off the boat photographer in London, I was gobsmacked watching the news to see my world change instantly, and I knew I had to witness this first hand.

-By the time I had flown across, and made my way down to Brandenburg Gate, the party was in full swing.
+By the time I had flown to Berlin and made my way down to Brandenburg Gate, the party was in full swing.

 As dawn came up the Berliners were already out with hammers and chisels tearing the wall down by hand.

-The pictures somehow seem underwhelming now… and I can’t help but think how much better they could have been if I had been more experienced…
+The pictures somehow seem underwhelming now, I can’t help but think how much better they could have been if I had been more experienced.

 Paradoxically despite the childhood nightmares of nuclear Armageddon, we were probably safer then than we are now.
 The brave new world has brought with it a host of new fears.